Ronique-TheYoungTech/lab00-physical-infrastructure-foundations/00-physical-infrastructure/03-cabling-infrastructure/README.md

 The goal is **clarity, serviceability, and scalability**.

 ---
-## Diagram Reference

-The physical cabling diagram for this lab is provided as a static screenshot for quick review and as a draw.io source file for modification or inspection.

-- **Primary Reference (Screenshot):**
-  `./screenshots/cabling-infrastructure-mdf.jpeg`

-- **Source Diagram (Editable):**
-  `./03-cabling-infrastructure.png`

 ## Diagram Overview
 The following overview describes the physical cabling flow shown in
 ![Cabling Infrastructure – MDF](./screenshots/03-cabling-infrastructure.png)